nullibrew/openamneouniversalcondition/README.md

 ## Adding Custom Policy Implementations to Existing Policy Applications

-In order to use your custom policy in existing applications, you must update the applications.
+In order to use the Neo Universal Condition policy in existing applications, you must update the applications.
 Note that you cannot update an application that already has policies configured.
 When there are already policies configured for an application,